NVIDIA/torch-harmonics/README.md

 Here, $x_j \in [-1,1]$ are the quadrature nodes with the respective quadrature weights $w_j$.

+### Discrete-continuous convolutions

+torch-harmonics now provides local discrete-continuous (DISCO) convolutions as outlined in [4] on the sphere.

 ## Getting started

 The main functionality of `torch_harmonics` is provided in the form of `torch.nn.Modules` for composability.
 A minimum example is given by: